NaheemOkunade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line: Wrote a script that duplicates the last line of the file iacta
+No more javascript: wrote a script that delete all the regular files with a .js extension that are present in the current directory and all it's subfolders.